chienleow/animal-hangman/README.md

 ## Usage

-To run Animal Hangman Game from your command line, type the below and follow the on screen prompts.(replace *python3* with your python version)
+To run Animal Hangman Game from your command line, type the below and follow the on screen prompts.
+(Replace *python3* with your python version)

     $ python3 hangman.py